 Small daily habits can make a big difference over the course of a few weeks, months, or even longer.

-Do you have a new habit that you want to create in 2016?
-One little task or activity that you want to focus on this year?
+Do you have a new habit that you want to create next year?
+What one little task or activity do you want to focus on next year?

 Here are a few ideas to get you thinking:

 - Move or exercise